Toe Fracture in Children

 What is a toe fracture?

-A toe fracture is a break in 1 or more of the bones in your child's toe.
+A toe fracture is a break in a bone in your child's toe.

 What are the signs and symptoms of a toe fracture?

-- Inability to bend or move his toe
+- Not being able to bend or move the toe

-- Inability to walk or put weight on his toe
+- Not being able to walk or put weight on the toe

 How is a toe fracture diagnosed?

-Your child's caregiver will examine him and ask about his injury.
-Your child may also need an x-ray.
+Your child's healthcare provider will examine your child and ask about the injury.
+Your child may also need any of the following:

 How is a toe fracture treated?

-- Closed reduction: This is when caregivers put your child's bones back into their correct position without surgery.
+- Closed reduction is used to move your child's bones back into place without surgery.

 How can I help manage my child's symptoms?

-- Elevate: Raise your child's toe above the level of his heart as often as you can.
+- Elevate your child's toe above the level of the heart as often as you can.
 This will help decrease swelling and pain.
-Prop his toe on pillows or blankets to keep it elevated comfortably.
+Prop your child's toe on pillows or blankets to keep it elevated comfortably.